 Texas Rangers: 2006-13

 Ian Kinsler had big shoes to fill in Texas; he replaced 4-time All-Star Alfonso Soriano at 2nd base, forming a double play combo with another All-Star, shortstop Michael Young.
-The rookie had a solid first campaign in the bigs, hitting .286 with 14 home runs with 55 RBI.
+The rookie had a solid first campaign in the bigs, hitting .286 with 14 home runs and 55 RBI.
 Kinsler showed both speed and significant home run power in his sophomore campaign; he hit 20 homers while stealing 23 bases (against 2 times caught stealing).

 It was in 2008 that the right-handed hitting second sacker blossomed into a star player.
-Installed by manager Ron Washington as the team’s full-time leadoff hitter, Kinsler hit .319 with 18 HR, 71 RBI and 26 stolen bases (while only being thrown out trying to steal twice).
+Installed by manager Ron Washington as the team’s full-time leadoff hitter, Kinsler hit .319 with 18 HR, 71 RBI, and 26 stolen bases (while only being thrown out trying to steal twice).
 Along the way, Kinsler produced a 134 OPS+ and scored 102 runs.
 It was a season that gave the Tucson native his first All-Star berth.

 In ’09, Kinsler regressed offensively to a .253 BA (107 OPS+) but produced his first of two 30-30 seasons with 31 taters and 31 steals, which led to another 101 runs scored.
 In the field, Kinsler blossomed.
-He led the league in “Zone Runs” for second basemen, forming a nifty DP tandem with rookie Venezulean shortstop Elvis Andrus (Young was moved to the hot corner).
-The combination of Kinsler’s hitting, fielding and base running yielded a 6.0 WAR, 9th best in the A.L. for position players.
+He led the league in “Zone Runs” for second basemen, forming a nifty DP tandem with rookie Venezuelan shortstop Elvis Andrus (Young was moved to the hot corner).
+The combination of Kinsler’s hitting, fielding, and base running yielded a 6.0 WAR, the 9th best in the A.L. for position players.

-Due to injuries, Kinsler was limited to 103 games in 2010 but made the All-Star Game anyway and the team, loaded with power bats Josh Hamilton, Nelson Cruz and Hall of Famer Vladimir Guerrero, made the playoffs and got all the way to the World Series.
+Due to injuries, Kinsler was limited to 103 games in 2010 but made the All-Star Game anyway, and the team, loaded with power bats Josh Hamilton, Nelson Cruz, and Hall of Famer Vladimir Guerrero, made the playoffs and got all the way to the World Series.

 2010 Postseason

 Ian Kinsler, in the playoffs for the first time at the age of 28, started off his postseason career with a bang.
-In the American League Division Series (against the defending A.L. pennant winning Tampa Bay Rays), Kinsler hit .444 with 3 home runs and 6 RBI.
-His 9th inning home run in Game 5 (off Rafael Soriano) extended the Rangers’ 3-1 lead to a 5-1 advantage, putting the icing on a series winning cake.
+In the American League Division Series (against the defending A.L. pennant-winning Tampa Bay Rays), Kinsler hit .444 with 3 home runs and 6 RBI.
+His 9th-inning home run in Game 5 (off Rafael Soriano) extended the Rangers’ 3-1 lead to a 5-1 advantage, putting the icing on a series-winning cake.

 The rest of the 2010 postseason didn’t go quite as well; Kinsler hit .222 with a .659 OPS and just 3 RBI in 11 games in the ALCS and World Series, which the Rangers lost to San Francisco in 5 Games.